Eye Contact Award Winner in Genre Flash Fiction -Spring 2025 Edition | Published with SFS Publishing & Querencia Press | Top 50 Knockout Writer 2024

 from strangers on the street.

-And at the end of the day,
+At the end of the day,

 only I determine how my name will read.